 To calculate the individual and public expenditure for any particular condition or disease, experts use the concept of direct and indirect costs.
 Direct costs are the costs that can be attributed to healthcare services.
 Emergency room visits, lab tests, and diagnostic exams, and office visits are all examples of direct costs.
 Indirect costs, on the other hand, include short and long-term disability, absenteeism (missing work or school), and loss of productivity.

 The Real Cost of Migraines

-Based on the frequency of the attacks, migraines are divided into : chronic and episodic.
+Based on the frequency of the attacks, migraines are divided into two broad categories: chronic and episodic.
 Chronic migraines are categorized as having 15 or more headaches, with at least eight meeting the criteria for migraine with or without aura, per month for a period of at least three months.
 Episodic migraines are defined as having 14 or fewer headaches per month, with at least one fulfilling the criteria for migraine.

 Both chronic and episodic migraines pose a substantial economic burden, though chronic migraines are more disabling, and thus more expensive.
-In a published by the American Headache Society’s journal Headache, a group of researchers collected data from 2,143 chronic and episodic migraine patients using a web-based survey to understand the direct and indirect costs associated with migraines.
+In a research study published by the American Headache Society’s journal Headache, a group of researchers collected data from 2,143 chronic and episodic migraine patients using a web-based survey to understand the direct and indirect costs associated with migraines.

 For the study, respondents were asked to provide information on the number of times in the past three months where they were admitted to the hospital, underwent diagnostic testing, visited the emergency room or urgent care, or visited their healthcare provider due to their headaches.
 Other questions included the number of days the subjects had to miss work or school because of headaches, and the number of days the participant saw their productivity at work or home reduced by half.